guettli/programming-guidelines/README.md

 The famous quote "premature optimization is the root of all evil." is true.
 You can read more about this here [When to optimize](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize).

+### MVP

-First, get a [MVP (minimum valuable product)](https://en.wikipedia.org/wiki/Minimum_viable_product) to your customer, and then listen to their feedback.
+You should know what an [MVP (minimum valuable product)](https://en.wikipedia.org/wiki/Minimum_viable_product) is.
+Building an MVP means to bring something useable to your customer, and then listen to their feedback.
 Care for their needs, not for your vision of a super performant application.

+Avoid i18n in MVP.
+German is my mother tongue.
+If I develop a MVP for German users, than I won't to i18n.
+This can be done later, if needed.

 ------------------------------------------------------------------------